paulvha/apollo3/Qwicc_filemanager/README.md

-# QWICC Openlog filemanager for reading and writing
+# QWIIC Openlog filemanager for reading and writing
 ## ===========================================================

 ## Background
-Wanted to created a sketch to handle the Sparkfun Qwicc Openlog module (DEV-15164) for reading and writing.
+Wanted to created a sketch to handle the Sparkfun Qwiic Openlog module (DEV-15164) for reading and writing.
 It has been on library version V1.2.3 as well as V2.2.0.
 No change needed.
 But I would expect this to run on other boards as well.
 The V1.1 has been adjusted and tested with an ATMEGA as well.
 While this could also work on an UNO, the memory-size is causing limitations.
 Now also tested on ESP32

-<br> The Qwicc Openlog module is able to be connected with Wire from different boards to log data on a MicroSD card.
+<br> The Qwiic Openlog module is able to be connected with Wire from different boards to log data on a MicroSD card.
 You can access the MicroSD directly, but you need to use the Sparkfun library that communicates with the board.
 This filemanager is making use of that library.

 ## Usage